Disability Awareness Training

 - The Barriers to online access

-- Practical tools and tips to enable websites to be more accessible
+- Practical tools and tips to enable online accessibility – includes a section on Social Media

 Please Note: Due to the way all Be Ready Employer Hub services are funded, they are only available free of charge for Devon-based employers.
 However, we recognise employers from outside Devon may wish to attend our online training.
 Therefore, we prioritise places for participants based in Devon, with bookings from other areas held on a waiting list until a space place is available.
 However all of the information provided in our disability awareness training is relevant only to UK-based law and regulations, which means we are unable to accept any bookings from outside the UK.